Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 As you probably know, many tool manufacturers have a few specialty tools they make that can go unchallenged for decades.

-And when it comes to dovetail jigs Porter Cable has been a leader for decades.
-In fact, back in the 90’s I learned dovetail joinery in a cabinet shop using essentially the same jig on the market today.
+And when it comes to dovetail jigs, Porter Cable has been a leader for decades.
+In the 90s, I learned dovetail joinery in a cabinet shop using the same jig as they sell on the market today.

-This one jig contains all of the templates you’ll need to create half-blind, rabbeted half-blind, sliding, through, and miniature dovetails.
-Plus, you can even create box joints.
-If you’re not sure of your woodworking plans and have the budget this tool will let you grow into it.
+This jig contains all the templates you’ll need to create half-blind, rabbeted half-blind, sliding, through, and miniature dovetails.
+Plus, you can even generate box joints.
+If you’re unsure of your woodworking plans and have the budget, this tool will let you grow into it.

 Key Features